 \section{Concluding remarks}

 We have studied the three-state paramagnetic Potts model with $\mathbb{Z}_3$ symmetry on a 2D triangular lattice.
-According to expectations, different SPT phases are classified by the cohomology group $H^3(\mathbb{Z}_3,U(1))=\mathbb{Z}_3$.
+As expected, the different SPT phases are classified according to the cohomology group $H^3(\mathbb{Z}_3,U(1))=\mathbb{Z}_3$.
 We have constructed the unitary operator responsible for this phase and found the Hamiltonian of edge states.
-Numerical study of finite size effects of the edge Hamiltonian showed that it is gapless and the conformal dimension of the scaling operator, which defines the correlation length, is $\Delta_N=2$.
-Calculation of the entanglement entropy of low-lying excitation shows that it has a central charge $c=1$.
-We also find hidden $U(1)$ symmetry of the Hamiltonian corresponding to the winding number, which, as it appeared, leads to anomalous $U(1)$ Kac-Moody current algebra with level k=1.
-This analysis points out that the effective theory of low energy excitations of our edge Hamiltonian is the coset CFT $SU_k(3)/SU_k(2)$ with k=1.
-This coset contains $U(1)$ anomalous subalgebra.
+The numerical study of the finite-size effects of the edge Hamiltonian showed that it is gapless and that the conformal dimension of the scaling operator, which defines the correlation length, is $x_1=1$.
+Calculations of the entanglement entropy of the low-lying excitation show that it has a central charge $c=1$.
+We also find a hidden $U(1)$ symmetry of the Hamiltonian corresponding to the winding number, which, as it appeared, leads to an anomalous $U(1)$ Kac-Moody current algebra with level k=1.
+This analysis emphasizes that the effective theory of low-energy excitations of our edge Hamiltonian is the coset CFT $SU_k(3)/SU_k(2)$ with k=1.
+This coset contains the $U(1)$ anomalous subalgebra.

 The incorporation of SPT degrees of freedom into the three-state Potts paramagnet opens new avenues for understanding phase transitions, anyonic excitations, and the interplay between topology and quantum information.
-Experimental realizations of the SPT Potts paramagnet, such as in cold atom systems or magnetic materials, are still an open problem.
-The present work opens up a possibility for developing experimental platforms for probing and manipulating the topological aspects of $\mathbb{Z}_3$ SPT paramagnets.
+Experimental realizations of the SPT Potts paramagnet, such as in the cold atom systems or magnetic materials, are still an open problem.
+The presented work opens the possibility of developing experimental platforms for probing and manipulating the topological aspects of $\mathbb{Z}_3$ SPT paramagnets.